823 Pilot Rd, Suite E

 Las Vegas, NV 89119

-When you work with Truss Rental Display and Image Design & Communications, our services go beyond simply renting you the perfect exhibit or truss rental display.
+When you work with Image Design Exhibit Rental, our services go beyond simply renting you the perfect exhibit or truss rental display.
 We are a full service company offering complete exhibit services.

 The best way to serve our busiest market is to have our largest national supply of exhibit inventory in Las vegas and after so many years, it is substantial.
 Our structural components are state of the art and enable us to reconfigure components to customize for our clients needs.
 As always, Graphics storage is freee and all published costs include transportation, set up and dismantle.